testcontainers/testcontainers-site/content/cloud/docs.md

 ### Slower tests

 Generally, with fast internet, tests should be on par or faster than with the local Docker Desktop.
-If you notice the test speed downgrade - check the Connection submenu of the Testcontainers Cloud Desktop app, it will show the last captured latency.
+If you notice the test speed downgrade - check the Connection submenu of the Testcontainers Desktop app, it will show the last captured latency.
 Ideally the connection latency should be below 20ms.

 Also, with TCC, you can run tests in parallel, and, with the [Turbo Mode](#fine-tune-turbo-mode) enabled, you can have each test fork connected to its own VM, so you can literally run tests 3-4 times faster.